ziapeltagames/lavender-hack/docs/STRONG.md

 **Power Attack**: May add a gear die roll to **melee damage**.

+**Toughness**: This feature may be taken more than once.
+Each time it is taken, add Constitution modifier to new hit points rolled when leveling up.

+**Stronger**: This feature may be taken more than once.
+Increase a Strength or Constitution by one.
+This is in addition to the normal increase when leveling up.

 ## Backgrounds

-Roll a d6 or choose an appropriate background.
+Roll a d6 for inspiration or create an appropriate background.

 1. Miner
 2. Apprentice Smith
-3. Pumpkin Farmer
+3. Farmer
-4. Squid Wrangler
+4. Fisherman
 5. Henchman for a Tax Collector
 6. Horse Trainer
+7. Barkeep

 ## Starting Equipment